tytydraco/yessleep/out/I_work_at_a_clothing_store__I_actually_made_my_coworker_laugh.md

 &#x200B;

-Jaque glanced behind me, and I watched as Sam briskly walked out the door and left.
-Jaque and I looked at each other, and I put on my best *it’s fine* smile.
+He glanced behind me, and I watched as Sam briskly walked out the door and left.
+Jacque and I looked at each other, and I put on my best *it’s fine* smile.

 &#x200B;